 Dainius graduated from Sir George Williams University (Montreal, Canada) in 1972 with a Bachelor's degree in Mechanical Engineering.
 He then joined the Road Safety and Motor Vehicle Regulation Directorate of Transport Canada, where he occupied a variety of positions until his retirement from the federal government in 2005.

 From 1998 to 2005, he was the Chief of Crashworthiness Research.
-As such, he was responsible planning and managing contracted research in the areas of human biomechanics and vehicle crashworthiness, conducting in-house development and evaluation projects supporting regulatory initiatives addressing vehicle crashworthiness, and developing position papers on technical policy issues pertaining to automotive safety in Canada.
+As such, he was responsible for planning and managing contracted research in the areas of human biomechanics and vehicle crashworthiness, conducting in-house development and evaluation projects supporting regulatory initiatives addressing vehicle crashworthiness, and developing position papers on technical policy issues pertaining to automotive safety in Canada.
+While at Transport Canada, he conducted collaborative research efforts with a number of organizations, including the National Highway Traffic Safety Administration (NHTSA), the Insurance Institute for Highway Safety (IIHS), and the Australian Government.

-Dainius has produced a number of technical reports, and is the author of many scientific papers that have been published in the international literature.
-He has received several awards, including the US Government Award for Safety Engineering Excellence in 1995.
+Dainius has produced numerous technical reports, and is the author of many scientific papers that have been published in the international literature.
+He has received several awards, including the US Government Award for Safety Engineering Excellence in 1996, an Award of Excellence for An Outstanding Contribution to Transportation in Canada in 1997, and the Arnold W. Siegel International Transportation Safety Award for 2019.
+Most recently, in June, 2022, Dainius was presented with a Lifetime Achievement Award by the the Canadian Association of Road Safety Professionals (CARSP).

 Following graduation from Acadia University (B.Sc.
 '71) and the University of Wisconsin (M.S. in Journalism '73), Jayne worked for 35 years in the field of communications in the federal Public Service of Canada.
 She carried out a number of demanding roles in different departments, ranging from media relations advisor to communications issues and policy strategist.